jaredar1232/jaredar1232/README.md

 - 🔭 I’m currently working on a videoplatform concept with another developer in Germany!
 - 🌱 I love learning about everything 🤣
 - 🥅 2020 Goals: Start working with an amazing comapny, keep expanding programming skills, move somewhere new?
-- ⚡ Fun fact: I love traveling(18 countries), playing sports, and reading (currently reading The Way of Zen by Alan Watts)... any Sanderson fans?
+- ⚡ Fun fact: I'm passionate about traveling(18 countries), playing sports, and reading (currently reading The Way of Zen by Alan Watts)... any Sanderson fans?

 ### Connect with me: